magne4000/quassel-webserver/README.md

 # quassel-webserver

 :warning: Alpha version

-:warning: Your node version should be at least v0.11.13
+:warning: Your node (NOT quassel core) version should be at least v0.11.13.
+(To install node, you can run `npm -g install n` and `n latest`.)

 A web client for Quassel (requires a running quasselcore)